franciscovfonseca/Secure-Cloud-Configuration-Part-2/README.md

 <br>

-Our Storage Account & Key Vault are still exposed to the Public Internet though.
+Our Storage Account & Key Vault are still Exposed to the Public Internet though.

 <br>